 Linux

 When system is enabled on Linux, browsers other than Chromium and Firefox will be slower, overblock the user, and generally be much less useful than Firefox and Chromium.
 But they will still work in general.
-Well, with one big exception: Chrome may not work at all, but Chromium should with Pluckeye 0.50.0 or greater.
+Well, with one big exception: Chrome may not work at all, but Chromium should with Plucky 0.50.0 or greater.
 But see also the important notes on linux.

 Levels